Dashlane vs. LastPass: Which One Is Better in 2025?

 LastPass Easy-to-use apps with modern user interface design Minimum 12 characters, at least 1 number, at least 1 lowercase letter, at least 1 uppercase letter, can’t be the same as your email

-Both Dashlane and LastPass are very intuitive, but LastPass makes it a bit easier to import passwords from other password managers and browsers, plus it has super helpful built-in tutorials.
-That said, I think both new and advanced users will find it easy to use both password managers.
+Both Dashlane and LastPass are very intuitive, and I think both new and advanced users will find it easy to use both password managers.

 Dashlane is really user-friendly despite offering a ton of extra security features.
 It has a clean, uncluttered interface that makes it easy to find everything you need.

-Ease of Use & Setup — LastPass’s One-Click Import Option Is a Time-Saver
+Ease of Use & Setup — Dashlane Keeps It Simple

 My only complaint with Dashlane is that importing passwords isn’t as easy as with LastPass.
 To import passwords into Dashlane, you need to first download them as a CSV file, whereas LastPass has a one-click import option from both other password managers and browsers.
 (That said, try not to import more than 200 passwords to LastPass at once, as you may encounter import issues.)

-Ease of Use & Setup — LastPass’s One-Click Import Option Is a Time-Saver
+Ease of Use & Setup — Dashlane Keeps It Simple

 LastPass provides concise, clear instructions on how to use the app and all of its features.
-However, even if you ignore the built-in tutorials, LastPass’s user interface is still really simple to navigate.
-This intuitiveness makes LastPass one of the best password managers for beginners, non-tech-savvy users, or families — no matter your age or skill level, you’ll be able to locate and use most of LastPass’s features without any difficulties.
+However, even if you ignore the built-in tutorials, LastPass’s user interface is still really simple to navigate no matter your age or skill level, you’ll be able to locate and use most of LastPass’s features without any difficulties.
+However, I still wouldn’t recommend it since there’s no guarantee your data will be secure.

 Plans & Pricing — Dashlane’s Premium Plan Provides the Most Value